Browse CSI Exam Guides: CSC, IFC, EXMP, WME, FP I, FP II, Compliance & Derivatives

 retirement thirdthe highest-weight integrated planning block in the exam

-insurance, business, family-law, and estate laterthe domains that sharpen or weaken the recommendation once the base plan exists
+insurance, business, family law, and estate laterthe planning areas that sharpen or weaken the recommendation once the base plan exists

 mixed review lastwhole-plan judgment under time pressure